owensgl/biol525D/Topic_1/generate_a_key.md

    - Set the persistent home folder location to somewhere under your Documents, e.g. `My Documents/MobaXTerm/home`.
    - Set the persistent root folder location to somewhere under your Documents, e.g. `My Documents/MobaXTerm/slash`.

-1. Generate the key using a local terminal.
+1. Generate the key using a "local terminal".
+On the home screen this is "Start a local terminal".

    Run the following command, substituting your name and email address: